VoidDeficit/Appinio-Bot/README.md

 Currently, the script is only available in German, but users can easily modify the code to their desired language.
 This makes it accessible to a wider range of users, regardless of their language preference.

-With Appinio-Bot, users can save time and effort by automating the process of completing Quickies and leveling up their Appinio account.
+With Appinio-Bot, users can save time and effort.
 However, it's important to note that the script is currently only able to answer Quickies and no other tasks within the app.